2023 Most Popular Psychology Associate Degree Schools in the Great Lakes Region

 Women make up 78% of the psychology majors at the school.

-Stark State College landed the #6 spot in the 2023 rankings for the most popular associate degree psychology programs.
-Stark State College is a fairly large public school located in the suburb of North Canton.
+Stark State College did quite well in this year’s ranking of the most popular places for psychology students to get a associate degree.
+It came in at #6 on the list.
+Stark State College is a large public school located in the large suburb of North Canton.

 Of the 33 students majoring in psychology at Stark State College, 15% are male and 85% are female.